Zinggi/RAnimation/README.md

 	* Configure with [Model.uncontrolled.*](#Model).

 ### User input

+Use [userInput](http://github.com/Zinggi/RAnimation/search?q=userInput(newState)&type=Code) to give the user control over an animation.
+Before you call that, you need to configure how the animation should react on this input with the fallowing functions:

 If you want to give a user direct control over the motion of an object,
  * Use [startDirectUserInput](http://github.com/Zinggi/RAnimation/search?q=startDirectUserInput(startState)&type=Code)